shift-dynamics/fsanalyzer/README.md

 ## Installation
-This step installs the required `matplotlib` and `numpy` dependencies if they are not already available on your machine and installs the `fsanalyzer` package to your python path.
+This step installs the required `matplotlib`, `numpy` and `pyyaml` dependencies if they are not already available on your machine.
+It also installs the `fsanalyzer` package to your python path.
 ```
 git clone https://github.com/shift-dynamics/fsanalyzer
 cd fsanalyzer